 Housing is less than 25% of my monthly expenses- $271 per month

-I split housing costs 50/50 with my girlfriend.
-Housing is our most variable expense because it depends heavily on the local market.
-My girlfriend and I try to keep our combined rent and utilities to be roughly $250 per person/$500 combined.
-In many places (Bali and Medellin as examples), this budget will get us fancy apartments or villas in desirable neighborhoods with amenities like a pool, gym, and weekly maid service that I could never afford in the US.
+I split accommodation cost 50/50 with my girlfriend.
+Rental cost is our most variable expense because it depends heavily on the local market.
+My girlfriend and I try to keep our combined rental cost and utilities to be roughly $250 per person/$500 combined.
+In many places (Bali and Medellin as examples), this budget will get us a modern apartment or villa in desirable neighborhoods with amenities like a pool, gym, and weekly maid service that I could never afford in the US.

-In Sofia, the market mostly caters to long term rentals > 12 months.
-Each place we looked at in our price range and desired location charged a premium for month-to-month renters like ourselves.
-In the end, the best we could do was a shared 2-bedroom, 1-bath Airbnb for $350 per month.
-The apartment was okay, with a balcony in a trendy central location.
+In Sofia, apartment buildings mostly catered to long-term rentals > 12 months.
+Any decent apartment we looked at in our price range in the city center charged a premium for month-to-month renters like ourselves.
+In the end, the best monthly rent we could find was a shared 2-bedroom, 1-bath Airbnb for $350.
+It was a decent apartment, with a balcony in a trendy central location.
 We could have spent more, but we could not justify the value we received for increasing our budget.

 *Pictures of our Sofia flat were corrupted.
 Pictures above are of a similar apartment to give you an idea of what is available at roughly same price point (~$350 per month).

 Housing also includes any short term Airbnb or hotels we stay at for our mini vacations (see section on travel below).